raikilon/dev-notes/aws/saa-c03/aws.md

   - Requires request/response mappings.
 - **AWS Proxy (Lambda Proxy Integration)** → Passes the full request to Lambda **without transformation**.

 **Mapping Templates**:
 - Allow modification of parameters, body, and headers.
 - Can filter or rename fields.
 - Used in **non-proxy integrations**.
 - Implemented using **Velocity Template Language (VTL)**.

+### Lambda non-proxy Request-Response Stages

+1. **Method Request** – Validates client input and ensures required parameters (e.g., query strings, headers) are present.
+2. **Integration Request** – Maps the validated request to the backend service (like a Lambda function).
+3. **Integration Response** – Maps and transforms the backend’s response back to API Gateway.
+4. **Method Response** – Defines how the final response (status codes, models) is returned to the client.

 ### API Keys and Plan